Stropitor/wincountdown-cli/README.md

 ## Configuration File

-Configuration file location depends on how you run wincountdown:
+Configuration file location depends on how wincountdown is run:

 **When installed via pip:**
 ```